• Skip to primary navigation

 • ×

-Home » Beans and Legumes » Vegetarian Ginisang Monggo
+Home » Vegan Filipino Recipes » Vegetarian Ginisang Monggo (Mung Bean Soup)

 Looking for more Ginisang Dishes?
 Try my Ginisang Repolyo (Sautéed Cabbage) or my Ginisang Sayote.